-So here is my immodest proposal: replace the parts of the US Constitution thru an amendment that would change the form of Congress, getting rid of both current chambers, replacing it with a form of representation of the people that will greatly increase the power of the people who contribute to federal revenues, and greatly decrease the power of special interests.
+So here is my immodest proposal: replace the parts of the US Constitution thru an amendment that would change the form of Congress, replacing the House of Representatives (though not necessarily changing the name) with a form of representation of the people that will greatly increase the power of the people who contribute to federal revenues, and greatly decrease the power of special interests.
 That is the end result of my proposal.
 Now let me walk you thru how this can be accomplished.

-In the final stage, when canton representatives take the place of members of Congress, the Internal Revenue Service would take on the role of Registrar of Canton Membership, so that each taxpayer would have recorded which national canton they had chosen for that year.
+In the final stage, when the chosen canton representatives take the place of the elected members of the House, the Internal Revenue Service would take on the role of Registrar of Canton Membership, so that each taxpayer would have recorded which national canton they had chosen for that year.
 With that information it will be possible to determine how much revenue would be allotted to a specific canton for that year.
 The number would be calculated this way: the total revenues for the year, divided by the number of taxpayers contributing to that figure, times the number of members of each canton.
 For example, in 2017, the total revenues of the federal government came to about $3.3 trillion.
 The total number of taxpayers came to roughly 143.3 million.
 This comes to about $23,000 per taxpayer.
 Each canton would multiply that number times the number of their members to know how much they had to spent on programs that year.
 (Those taxpayers who neglect to select a canton by the cutoff date will be allotted to the existing cantons proportionate to the membership count of the cantons.
 Thus, if canton “A” has 10% of the total number of taxpayers who have chosen a canton, it will be allotted 10% of those who chose no canton that year.)
 The end result would be that each canton would directly represent their members, and would be able to spend that amount according to their values.

 Expenditures would be made by the cantons as they see fit.
-Each department and government program would need to come to the canton representatives and make the case for their budgets.
-The canton representatives would work out among themselves how the programs would be funded, or whether they in fact deserve to continue.
+Each department and government program would need to come before the canton representatives and make the case for their budgets.
+The canton representatives would work out among themselves how the programs would be funded, or whether in fact they deserve to continue.
 Those programs with broad support would be funded by many of the cantons cooperatively, as a coalition of the willing.
 The programs that some cantons do not support would find their support from other cantons, while the many programs that should have been discontinued long ago will wither away from total lack of support.
 No program would get funding unless the cantons funding it represented a simple majority of taxpayers.
 At the end of the fiscal year, any money not spent by a canton would be returned to its members in an equal distribution.

 As it will be in the interests of cantons to increase their membership, they will be able to do this most effectively by reducing taxes, which they would accomplish by reducing expenditures, not by deficit spending.
-This they will accomplish by getting rid of the innumerable government boondoggles that exist today, and by enforcing only those regulations that are considered absolutely necessary for a prosperous nation.
-The alternative is to continue to allow special interests to have their way, which will eventually strangle the life out of us.
+This they will achieved by getting rid of the innumerable government boondoggles that exist today, and by enforcing only those regulations that are considered absolutely necessary for a prosperous nation.
+The alternative is to continue to allow special interests to have their way, which will eventually strangle the life out of us as a nation.

 Now for the interim steps to bring all this about.

 National cantons can be established now as membership organizations.
 A modest membership fee will allow them to publish their particular set of values, and to gain a following.
-At the same time, cantons can be established at every other level of government, from states and counties, down to the level of neighborhoods.
-In some ways these lower level cantons will be the most important, since they will be able to demonstrate the power of cooperation at the heart of what will make cantons successful at every level.
+At the same time, cantons can be established at every other level of government, replacing the lower houses of state legislatures, county boards, and municipal councils.

-As the number of members of cantons grow, they will reach a certain tipping point, at which time it will be expedient to push for the necessary constitutional amendment that would replace the houses of Congress with a single house made up of the national cantons.
-At this point, Americans will have once again a representative government that represents the people, not the special interests.
+As the number of members of cantons grow, they will reach a certain tipping point, at which time it will be expedient to push for the necessary constitutional amendment that would replace the House of Representatives with a new structure made up of the national cantons.
+At that point, Americans will have once again representative government that represents all the people, all the time, not the special interests.